 About Naomi Chunilal

-Thirty years after sitting on a meditation cushion and stepping onto a yoga mat for the first time, I still love exploring the paradox of understanding a little more, yet knowing less and less…My intention is to practise each day with an open heart, understanding expectations, and moving into space beyond any expectations of what unfolds.
-I continue to find inspiration and guidance on my life path from a diverse range of wonderful teachers including Elena Brower, Jo Tastula and Bhante Bodhidhamma at Satipanya Buddhist meditation centre.
+Thirty years after sitting on a meditation cushion and stepping onto a yoga mat for the first time, I still love exploring the paradox of understanding a little more, yet knowing less and less…My intention is to practise each day with an open heart with acceptance and gratitude, and move into space beyond any expectations of what unfolds.
+I continue to find inspiration and guidance on my life path from a diverse range of wonderful teachers, especially Bhante Bodhidhamma at Satipanya Buddhist meditation centre.

 All life in essence is Yoga; a spiritual journey that leads the heart to know love, compassion, and insight.
 The mind awakens to the boundless source of love within us, mindfulness a compass to guide us through the uncertainty of living in a changing world of impermanence.
 In my practice, I am inspired by nature and seasons passing reflected inside our fragile and beautiful humanity.
 On a personal level, mindfulness is an inner compass to living, breathing and flowing through life with freedom and happiness in spirit, mind and body.

-I have practised complementary health and holistic therapies for over 25 years, focusing on aromatherapy, holistic massage, reflexology, and Indian head massage.
-I am also a Usui Reiki master, all of which enriches my own life and yoga practice.
-I love sharing healing art therapies and practices to support and guide individuals to find greater wellness, health, and balance through all stages of life and circumstances.
+I’ve practised complementary health and holistic therapies for over 25 years, in particular Aromatherapy massage, Reflexology, and reiki and energy healing as an Usui Reiki Master, which all nurture my life and yoga practice.
+I am passionate about supporting people to find greater wellbeing, health, and balance through these healing art practices at all stages of life.

-I’ve taught yoga and wellbeing classes for over 25 years, and am registered with the British Wheel of Yoga.
-I continue to be passionate and dedicated to about deepening my own teaching and personal practice.
-In recent years, I’ve the meditation teacher at the award-winning Yeotown wellbeing retreat, alongside facilitating reiki/healing sessions.
-I’ve taught mindfulness and yoga sessions on NHS programmes for people with cancer, also being asked to develop and facilitate a wellbeing support programme for NHS mental health teams.
+I’ve taught yoga and wellbeing classes for over 25 years, and am registered with the British Wheel of Yoga, also a trauma-informed Breathworks Mindfulness Facilitator.
+I continue to be passionate and dedicated to developing my teaching and personal practice.
+In recent years, I’ve been a meditation teacher at the award-winning Yeotown wellbeing retreat, alongside facilitating reiki/healing sessions; also delivering a mindful yoga support programme for NHS mental health teams.
 I’ve enjoyed working with teenagers at our local secondary schools, and practised complementary therapies at North Devon Hospice, and the National Autistic Society’s residential centre for many years.
-I’ve also led mindful heart yoga sessions at the Green Man and Big Green Gathering festival over several occasions.
+I’ve also led mindful heart yoga flow sessions at the Green Man and Big Green Gathering festival over several years.

-The founder of the Wheels of Ananda CIC – a grassroots non-profit organisation to bring inclusive and accessible wellbeing to different groups across our community, I’m currently supporting patients and carers of those living with cancer at North Devon Hospice, and 60+s who are isolated in the Ilfracombe area with One Ilfracombe, and are developing new projects to facilitateinclusive wellbeing to other hard-to-reach groups facing difficult life circumstances that impact on physical and mental health.
+The founder of the Wheels of Ananda CIC – a grassroots non-profit organisation to bring inclusive, accessible and free mindful wellbeing to different groups across our community, we are currently supporting people living with cancer and terminal illness at the Fern Centre, NDDH, and North Devon Hospice.
+Also facilitating trauma-informed mind-body wellness groups for women survivors of sexual abuse and domestic abuse.
+We also run very popular, fun and free mindful chair yoga and wellbeing groups for 60+s in the Barnstaple and also the Ilfracombe area in partnership with Sports England and One Ilfracombe; our oldest participant recently celebrated her 98th birthday!
+We are currently developing new projects with other hard-to-reach groups to support physical and mental health and wellbeing.
 You can find out more through this link: www.facebook.com/wheelsofananda

 Also an author, the Mindful Mother: a Practical and Spiritual Guide to Enjoying Pregnancy, Birth and Beyond with Mindfulness’ (Watkins Publishing May 2015) is available to buy on Amazon, Waterstones or other bookshops.